eda-abec/OneShot-GPS-Visualizer/README.md

 - some name and icon in header and tab bar
 - handle loading/reloading.
 Should already loaded points be kept?
 - detect invalid format and show error
+- minify .svgs and include in .html for easier manipulation

 ## Acknowledgements